djeada/Linux-Notes/notes/partitions.md

 - Before making any changes, back up all important data on the disk.
 While `gdisk` is designed to convert partition tables without losing data, unexpected issues can occur.
 - Ensure that your system's firmware (BIOS/UEFI) supports GPT.
 Most modern systems with UEFI firmware can boot from GPT disks.
 Older BIOS systems may require additional steps, like creating a BIOS boot partition.

-#### Using gdisk to Convert MBR to GPT

-With preparations complete, you can proceed to convert the disk using `gdisk`.

 #### Step 1: Examine the Current Partition Table

 Start by inspecting the existing partition table to understand the current disk layout.